ADD-ONS / GENERAL NEUROLOGY

 - after swinging the light stimulus from the healthy eye to the Marcus Gunn eye (swinging test), bilateral pupil dilation occurs

-- the swinging flashlight test showing RAPD is most valuable in the detection of optic nerve lesions because retinal lesions usually have pathologic fundoscopic findings
+- the swinging flashlight test, showing RAPD, is most valuable in the detection of optic nerve lesions, as retinal lesions usually present with pathologic fundoscopic findings

-- the only difficulty is with the bilateral symmetric afferent optic pathway defect anterior to the chiasm, which does not lead to the detection of a relative afferent defect
+- the only challenge arises with the bilateral symmetric afferent optic pathway defects anterior to the chiasm, which do not lead to the detection of a relative afferent defect

-- however, RAPD may be present in bilateral asymmetric prechiasmatic, chiasmatic, and optic tract lesions (contralateral to the lesion because crossing fibers outnumber those noncrossing fibers)
+- however, RAPD may be present in bilateral asymmetric prechiasmatic, chiasmatic, and optic tract lesions (contralateral to the lesion, as crossing fibers outnumber noncrossing fibers)

-- lesions of the last neuron of the optic pathway (tractus geniculocalcarinus) do not lead to pupillary reflex abnormalities
+- lesions affecting the final neuron of the optic pathway (tractus geniculocalcarinus) do not lead to abnormalities in the pupillary reflex

 - optic neuritis (multiple sclerosis, neuromyelitis optica spectrum disorder, anti-MOG, etc.)